Digital Skills for Heritage

 Support with innovation, enterprise and business planning

 Though their Heritage Digital Academy, Charity Digital Trust are helping heritage organisations use digital within strategic and operational planning.
-Join a series experts for free training, webinars and events.
+Check their site to join free training, webinars and events.

 Digital skills development

-The Digital Heritage Lab and Heritage Digital programmes offered training, webinars and resources to help heritage organisations develop their digital capabilities across a range of areas – including marketing, content creation, business tools and data protection.
+The Digital Heritage Lab and Heritage Digital programmes offered training, webinars and resources to help heritage organisations develop their digital capabilities across a range of areas – including marketing, content creation and data protection.
+Many great recordings and resources are available on their websites.

 Our digital guides